BernardQuatermass/exim-wiki/EximRelease.md

     `src` and `doc` subdirectories -- to ensure a single checkin includes both the code and the documentation changes - even better if test suite changes can also be integrated.
+-   Update the main documentation in 'exim-doc/doc-docbook/spec.xfpt'
+-   Add regression testcases for bugfixes, feature testcase for features
 -   If appropriate update `NewStuff` (in the `exim-doc/doc-txt` subdirectory).
 -   Always update `ChangeLog` after each change (also in the